Julie Liddle, Psychotherapeutic Counsellor, MBACP and Trainee Supervisor

 When it's difficult to put feelings/emotions into words, I encourage using creative resources to help connect and communicate, or we can consider what it looks and feels like metaphorically.
 This is a way I can tailor counselling to the needs of the client and it can still be effective via video conferencing or telephone.

-I am a member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics.
+I am a member of the BACP and follow their Ethical Framework.

 Training, qualifications & experience